30 A/B Tests to Boost Your SaaS Conversion Rates

 27. Test “useless” pricing plan

-Have you ever heard about Predictably Irrational theory?
+Have you ever heard about the Predictably Irrational theory?
 Based on this theory, you can increase conversions by setting an illogical pricing tier among your offers.

 This is the variation: